 The government offers multiple schemes and subsidies to support farmers in accessing affordable credit.
 These help improve agricultural productivity and ensure financial inclusion.

 Under this scheme, farmers can access institutional credit for cultivation, post-harvest activities, household consumption, working capital, and farming allied activities.
 With interest subvention, farmers get a 2% subvention from the rate of interest offered by the lender.
 They also get an additional 3% for prompt repayment within one year.
 This effectively reduces the total interest on the loan.
-Using a credit card with a Personal Identification Number (PIN) and an International Identification Number (IIN), farmers can access loans of up to ₹5 Lakh at a subsidised interest rate of 7%.
+Using a credit card with a Personal Identification Number (PIN) and an International Identification Number (IIN), farmers can access loans of up to ₹5 Lakhs at a subsidised interest rate of 7%.

 With this scheme, farmers can get agri loans at a 7% interest rate for a maximum loan amount of ₹3,00,000.
 If the loan is repaid on time, they can get a 3% interest subsidy, which reduces the interest rate to 4%.
 Many banks offer interest subvention for gold agri loans.